Highest weight Harish-Chandra supermodules and their geometric realizations

-\begin{remark} The supergroup $G$ is determined by the SHCP $(G_{\mathrm{red}}, \fg)$, where $ G_{\mathrm{red}}$ is the reduced ordinary complex Lie group (see Sec. \ref{basic-sec}).
-By the ordinary theory, we know that since $\fg_0$ is either semisimple or with a one-dimensional center, $G_{\mathrm{red}}$ is a matrix Lie and algebraic group. $(G_{\mathrm{red}}, \fg)$ can be then viewed either as an algebraic or an analytic SHCP.
-As algebraic supergroup it is embedded into a $\rGL(V)$ for a suitable superspace $V$ (see \cite{ccf} Ch.
-11).
-By \cite{fi2} the algebraic supergroup $(G_{\mathrm{red}}, \fg)$ has a unique complex analytic supergroup structure which is $(G_{\mathrm{red}}, \fg)$ as analytic SHCP.
-So $G$ is a matrix analytic supergroup and consequently also $G_r$ is a matrix real Lie supergroup, i.e. a closed subsupergroup of the real general linear supergroup. \end{remark}
+Let $\fg$ be as in list \eqref{list:SLA} and let $\fg_r$ be a real form of $\fg$ (see \cite{parker, cf}).
+By the ordinary theory, we know that, since $\fg_0$ is either semisimple or with a one-dimensional center, the simply connected corresponding ordinary Lie group $\wt{G}$ is a matrix Lie and algebraic group.
+Then, the SHCP $G=(\wt{G}, \fg)$ (see \cite{ccf} Ch.
+11 and \cite{fi2}) can be viewed either as an algebraic or an analytic complex SHCP.
+Hence $G$ is a complex analytic matrix supergroup and $G^\R$, the supergroup $G$ viewed as a real supergroup (see \cite{dm, cfk1}), is also a real analytic matrix supergroup.
+Let $G_r$ be the real analytic supergroup corresponding to the real subsuperalgebra $\fg_r$ of $\fg^\R$ (the superalgebra $\fg$ viewed as real superalgebra).
+Also $G_r$ is a matrix real Lie supergroup and we will refer to $G$ as the complexification of $G_r$ and we will refer to $G_r$ as a real form of $G$.

-Fix $\fh$ and $\fh_r$ CSA of $\fg$ and $\fg_r$ respectively, $\fh$ the complexification of $\fh_r$. $K_r=(K_r)_0$ is the maximal compact in $G_{r,0}$, $A_r=(A_r)_0$ the (ordinary) torus, $A_r \subset G_r$, while $\fk_r$, $\fh_r$ the respective Lie superalgebras.
+Fix $\fh$ and $\fh_r$ CSA of $\fg$ and $\fg_r$ respectively, $\fh$ the complexification of $\fh_r$. $K_r=\wt{K_r}$ is the maximal compact in $\wt{G_{r}}$, $A_r=\wt{A_r}$ the (ordinary) torus, $A_r \subset G_r$, while $\fk_r$, $\fh_r$ the respective Lie superalgebras.
 We drop the index $r$ to mean the complexifications.
 We assume: